 A ski jumping tower which received the Austrian State Prize for Architecture: the people of Innsbruck were delighted.
 And most kids will also be happy once they have reached the top by lift and know that they can go down in it again - and don't have to jump off the impressive ski jump.
 By the way, the hill record is 138m (Michael Hayböck, 2015).

 The Swarovski Crystal Worlds (reachable with their own shuttle bus from Innsbruck) are actually considered "art museums", but that does not exclude interested kids.
-Furthermore when there is already a family day and the "giant tour" - an interactive journey of discovery with puzzles for the whole family - which can be booked extra.
+Furthermore when there is already a family day, exciting workshops can be booked, too.
 Also on site: a play tower and playground, as well as dog boxes for waiting four-legged friends.

 "Science to Go" - is what you get to take away in the Audioversum Science Center for the whole family.
 Hands-on training is what is asked for here, as well as a dose of entrepreneurial spirit.
 Ever navigated through your own ear?
 Then it's high time.
 Or did you know that our brains are as soft as butter and that when you wear a headset, the bacteria in your ear multiply very fast?
 Fun for the whole family!